Use cases

 Can I get alerts when FDA shortage records change?

-Formulary Signal provides timestamped email alerts for matching changes in public FDA/openFDA shortage records, with source context for verification where available.
+Formulary Signal provides polished HTML email alerts for matching changes in public FDA/openFDA shortage records, with source context for verification where available.

 Is there a tool for pharmacy shortage monitoring?

 Formulary Signal is a watchlist layer for public FDA/openFDA drug shortage data.
-It helps pharmacy and healthcare operations teams notice relevant public-record changes without manually checking pages, and can attach RxNorm, NDC, DailyMed, FDA RSS, and ASHP link-only context where matched.
+It helps pharmacy and healthcare operations teams notice relevant public-record changes without manually checking pages, and can attach RxNorm, NDC, DailyMed, and FDA RSS context where matched.
+ASHP/UUDIS bulletin content is not copied, summarized, rewritten, or used for synthesized reports.

 Can Formulary Signal recommend substitutions?